Gastroesophageal Reflux Disease (GERD) – Diagnosis, Symptoms, and Treatment

-Gastroesophageal reflux is a medical condition characterized by reflux of acidic juices into the esophagus, resulting in symptoms of regurgitation (sour taste in mouth) and reflux (burning in the chest).
+Gastroesophageal reflux disease is a medical condition characterized by reflux of acid and digestive enzymes from the stomach into the esophagus, resulting in discomfort, abnormal tastes, and abnormal smells.
 This is an extremely common condition in the United States.
 Factors such as obesity, alcohol use, tobacco use, certain medications, and various diets and lifestyle decisions increase your risk of developing gastroesophageal reflux.
 Long-term disease can lead to a precancerous condition called Barrett’s esophagus.

-Gastroesophageal reflux is caused by the reflux of acidic juices from the stomach into the esophagus.
-This results in irritation of the esophageal lining – leading to chest burning and discomfort.
+The symptoms of gastroesophageal reflux are caused by acid and digestive enzymes from the stomach entering the esophagus.
+This results in irritation of the esophageal lining – leading to the burning sensation that gives heartburn its name.
 Acid can also reach the throat resulting in the sensation of a sour taste in the mouth (regurgitation).
-Symptoms often occur after meals and may be associated other features of dyspepsia such as bloating and mild abdominal discomfort.
+Symptoms often occur after meals and may be associated with features of dyspepsia such as bloating and mild abdominal discomfort.

-Long-term inflammation in the lower esophagus can lead to cellular changes that are precancerous if the problem is not corrected or reversed – Barrett esophagus.
+Long-term inflammation in the lower esophagus can lead to cellular changes that are precancerous – known as Barrett's esophagus.
 Eventually, chronic irritation can lead to adenocarcinoma of the lower esophagus.

 - Abdominal ascites